Author: Chloe Markham

 But can you trust me when I tell you that, honestly and scientifically, breathing and slowing down will help (read my last blog with some of my favourite breaths to control anxiety).

 If you’re feeling like I did, like you’re unsure how to deal with it, like you need some help, join our membership.
+Or take the free quiz, find out what kind of yogi you are, and get a free customised class.

 You are enough.